 In Derbyshire we recognise that promoting good mental health and wellbeing is not just about delivering high quality care to those who need it.
-So all the actions we propose in this strategy - for healthy lifestyles, children and young people, people with long term conditions and older people - will contribute to mental and emotional wellbeing.
+Good preventive and recovery services are also vital.
+So all the actions we propose in this strategy - for healthy lifestyles, children and young people, people with long term conditions and older people - will contribute to the prevention of mental health problems and the promotion of mental and emotional wellbeing.

 One aspect of service provision that we plan to focus on in Derbyshire is strengthening psychological therapies services in primary care - at present these services are not available in some parts of Derbyshire.
 For this reason we are committed to ensuring equitable access to primary care psychological therapies.
 These are 'talking therapy' services delivered in primary care that are aimed at people with mild to moderate common mental health problems such as anxiety and depression.
 Such services improve quality of life by helping people with mental health problems develop understanding and learn new skills to manage their mental health.
 High quality service provision can lead to fewer people being admitted to hospital, fewer people visiting their GP, and fewer prescriptions for antidepressant medication.
+Close collaboration with secondary care services is also important to ensure effective integration.